OVERVIEW OF THE HISTORY OF THE CLASSICAL GUITAR

 The ancestors of the modern guitar, like numerous other chordophones, can be traced back through manifold instruments, and thousands of years, to ancient central Asia.
 Guitar-like instruments appear in ancient carvings and statues recovered from the old Persian capital of Susa.
-This follows that contemporary Iranian instruments such as the tanbur and setar are distantly related to the European guitar, as they all derive ultimately from the same ancient origins, but by very different historical routes and influences.
+This would suggest that contemporary Iranian instruments such as the tanbur and setar are distant cousins of the European guitar, as they all derive ultimately from the same ancient origins, but by very different historical routes and influences.

 ANTONIO TORRES JURADO, THE INVENTOR OF THE MODERN CLASSICAL GUITAR

 Antonio de Torres Jurado (1817-1892) is considered the Stradivari of the Spanish classical and flamenco guitars.
 Born in the province of Almeria in the south of Spain, Torres served an apprenticeship with a carpenter in Vera between the ages of 12 and 18, where he was initiated into the craft of working with wood.

 Torres married his first wife in 1835, but the couple suffered severe economic difficulties, as well as the death of three of their four children.
 When his wife succumbed to tuberculosis in 1845, Torres moved first to Granada for a few months, where he was introduced to the art of guitar-making by luthier José Pernas, then on to Seville where he opened his own guitar shop.

 Torres’ association with the eminent guitarist and composer Julián Arcas was particularly important to his career.
 Arcas encouraged him to branch out from simply selling guitars to building his own models, and appealed to him to find a way of improving the sonority of the instrument, which had a limited volume at the time: Torres was more than up for the challenge.
 He constructed a more powerful instrument by upping the size of his guitars to 65cm and raising the fingerboard.